A man has been arrested in the kidnapping and killing of 4 family members in California. Here's what we know - KESQ

 ™ & © 2022 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Natasha Chen, Cheri Mossburg, Jason Hanna and Jack Hannah contributed to this report.
+CNN’s Natasha Chen, Cheri Mossburg and Jack Hannah contributed to this report.